-Our new Pope’s key message is to live a frugal life.
-Instead of the luxurious surrounds of the papal palace, he has chosen a humble abode and has said that he wants to preside over ‘a poor church for the poor’ and move away from that global ‘idol called money.’
-He is also said to be very keen to deliver a strong message of environmentalism.
+Pope Francis encourages us to live a more frugal life.
+Instead of the luxurious surrounds of the papal palace, he has chosen a humble bed and breakfast and has said that he wants to preside over ‘a poor church for the poor’ and move away from that global ‘idol called money.’
+He talks constantly of an eco-conversion.
 Consider a resolution therefore of altering your spending habits, choosing to spend more for locally-produced or fairly-traded eco-sound organic goods and not overspending on things you don’t need.
 As the Bible says, our relationship with money reflects and determines our spiritual life: ‘No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money,’ (Matthew 6:24).

 ‘Love your neighbour as yourself’ (Mark 12:31) is the second greatest commandment and, for many people, one of the hardest.
 In a society that teaches us to vehemently compare ourselves to others, it is very hard not to judge others and to generate affection for all.
 Making a resolution to do this is to participate in the beating heart of Christian devotion and, according to the mystic writer Evelyn Underhill, it is the source of happiness: ‘Real love always heals fear and neutralizes egotism,’ she writes.
 ‘So, as love grows up in us, we shall worry about ourselves less and admire and delight in God and His other children more and more, and this is the secret of joy.
 We shall no longer strive for our own way, but commit ourselves easily and simply to God’s way, acquiesce in His will and in so doing find our peace.’
 God’s way is to love all, without condition.